 Rather than being evidence-based, the ‘everyday’ practice of ADHD health care enacted daily by a multitude of professionals is the result of the interaction of historical, social, political, economic and institutional elements.
 By drawing on several critical theorists, this book provides an ethnographic investigation of the nexus of elements that conditioned the possibility for the everyday social practice of ADHD to be in place within an NHS region in Scotland.

-The book develops a critical analytical approach, using the concepts of ‘problematisation’ and the ‘apparatus’ to capture a two-stage process – the questioning how and why certain ‘things’ become a problem, but also how these ‘things’ are shaped as the objects that they become.
+The book develops a critical analytical approach, using the concepts of ‘problematisation’ and the ‘apparatus’ to capture a two-stage process – the questioning of how and why certain ‘things’ become a problem, but also how these ‘things’ are shaped as the objects that they become.
 The object of interest for this project was young people and the fieldwork was conducted in a small geographical region in Scotland, consisting of several periods in health and education services.
 Ethnographic tools utilised in the book include observation of clinical appointments, document analysis, interviews and archival research.
-The different layers of qualitative material examined in the study – from individual appointment to national policy – have allowed for a reconnection of the discursive field in which the current practice of ADHD emerged.
+The different layers of qualitative material examined in the study – from individual clinical appointment to national policy – have allowed for a reconnection of the discursive field in which the current practice of ADHD emerged.

 With a detailed theorisation of the theoretical concepts, as well as a clear account of application in empirical research, this book will act as a guide for researchers aiming to apply these concepts in applied research.